 - Email: If you are submitting your resume and cover letter via email, the way you need to format it will depend end on how you are submitting the document.
 If you are sending it as an attachment, it should be formatted as a formal business letter and saved as a PDF file.
 If it is in the body of an email, there is no reason to include your mailing address or the recipient's.

 You should make every effort to personalize the greeting of your cover letter to include the hiring manager's name.
 If you are able to get the contact person's name, open the letter using a courtesy title and the person's last name (Ms. Smith: or Dear Ms. Smith,).
-If the contact's name is not in the job announcement or on the careers page of the company's website, The Ladders suggests searching Google or LinkedIn to determine the person's name.
+If the contact's name is not in the job announcement or on the careers page of the company's website, try searching Google or LinkedIn to determine the person's name and learn more about the company.

 If you can't get the name, you should still avoid using a statement like 'Dear Sir or Madam' to open your letter.
 If you really can't find the person's name, use something like 'Hiring Manager:' or 'HR Director:' as the greeting so that it is a little less generic.